ESMValGroup/ESMValTool_Tutorial/_episodes/04-writingyourrecipe.md

 > available CMIP6 models and ensemble members for the `historical` experiment
 > is available [here] [include-all-datasets]{:target="_blank"}.
 > Note that you will have to set the `search_esgf` option in the `config_file` to
 > `always` so that you can download data from ESGF nodes as needed.
-This will need
+On Gadi, this will need
 > a queue with internet access (copyq).
 {: .callout}